AFC Whyteleafe

-AFC Whyteleafe is an English football club based in Whyteleafe, Surrey.
-The club was established in 2021 by Chairman Kelly Waters and plays at Church Road, Whyteleafe.
-The club currently competes in the Isthmian League South East Division, following promotion in the 2024/25 season.
+AFC Whyteleafe is an English football club established in 2021 by Chairman Kelly Waters.
+From the 2026/27 season the club will compete in the Isthmian League Premier Division, having won the South East Division play-off final in the 2025/26 season, and will play its home matches at Flamingo Park, sharing with Cray Wanderers FC.

 History

 AFC Whyteleafe was formed in 2021 by Kelly Waters, replacing another club, Whyteleafe FC, which folded shortly before.
 Waters had hoped to purchase the Church Road premises before it was sold to Irama Sports in February 2021, but he discovered the auction a week too late and the sale to Irama went through.
 Following the withdrawal of Whyteleafe FC from the Isthmian League, and inspired by the story of AFC Wimbledon, AFC Whyteleafe was born.

 The new club was granted a position in the Surrey South Eastern Combination League for the 2021/22 season, having formed a merge of registration with Balham FC B Team.
 This still left the club with less than one month to build a squad from scratch, ready for their debut match on 4 September 2021 at home to Earlsfield 2018.

 A crucial part of the successful formation of the club was securing a ground.
 Church Road was the preferred choice and a four-year deal was reached with Irama to play there.

 Following a successful first season, AFC Whyteleafe joined up with Whyteleafe Youth FC ahead of the 2022/23 season to form one AFC Whyteleafe comprising a men's first team and over 30 Youth teams from U7 to U18.

 In May 2022, the club was admitted into the Southern Counties East League Division One which sits at Step 6 in the National League System.
 The club achieved a respectable 8th-place finish in their debut season at Step 6.
 The following season saw Whyteleafe promoted as champions.

 The 2024–25 season saw AFC Whyteleafe crowned champions of the Combined Counties Premier Division South.
 Despite being third heading into the final day of the season, points deductions for both Jersey Bulls and Redhill saw the club finish top of the league, promoted to the Isthmian League South East Division.
 The club also made a historic appearance at Wembley in the 2025 FA Vase Final, losing 2–1 to Whitstable Town after extra time.

+The 2025–26 season saw the club achieve a third successive promotion, defeating AFC Croydon Athletic on penalties to win the Isthmian South East Division play-offs.